vcamapp/app/README.md

 [日本語](README.ja.md)

 # VCam
-This is an app for macOS that displays an avatar using a virtual camera.
+macOS app that displays an avatar using a virtual camera.

 You can display a virtual avatar on Zoom or Google Meet, or etc.
 This is useful for reactions in environments where a real camera is unavailable.